People of the Injury Prevention Center

 Richard Neitzel, PhD, MS, CIH

-Associate Professor, Global Public Health, University of Michigan School of Public Health
+Associate Director, Global Public Health, University of Michigan School of Public Health

 Biography